jtmoon79/super-speedy-syslog-searcher/README.md

 In practice, most log file formats are an ad-hoc format.
 And among formally defined log formats, there are many variations.
 The result is merging varying log messages by datetime is prohibitively tedious.
+If an engineer is investigating a problem that is symptomatic among many log files then the engineer must "hunt and peck" among those many log files.
+Log files can not be merged for a single coherent view.

 The following real-world example log files are available in project directory `./logs`.